global dancefloor: madrid

 It all started a couple of years ago as a Sunday evening party in a small club.
 The concept was quite simple: a group of drag queens got together and created a cabaret show mixing and matching their various musical fetishes, each of them enjoying their own little number with a different sound and costume.

-At Que Trabaje Rita, there's a place for every kind of character: the Britney Spears' look-alike, the pop star La Prohibida, the old Flamenco diva or the avant-garde fashion type (embodied by Sansano Nasnas whose otherworldly make-up and costumes make us daydream about a better world).
+At Que Trabaje Rita, there's a place for every kind of character: the Britney Spears lookalike, the pop star La Prohibida, the old Flamenco diva or the avant-garde fashion type (embodied by Sansano Nasnas, whose otherworldly make-up and costumes make us daydream about a better world).

 Que Trabaje Rita was born in Madrid but is celebrated in Barcelona once every month at Apolo, has cruised the Mediterranean to Italy and flown overseas to Mexico.
 The crowd has changed from almost exclusively gay to gay-friendly.
-The only requirement for this party is that prejudices must be left aside.
+The only requirement for this party is that prejudices must be left outside.
 It's time to dance!

-Text Vincente Ferrer
+Text Vicente Ferrer